 Salary Before and After

-While there is no set salary for an MBA in healthcare, we can look to a few sources to get a general idea of how much more you might make in the healthcare industry if you earn an MBA.
+While there is no set salary for an MBA in healthcare, we can look to a few sources to get a general idea of how much more you might make as a healthcare administrator with an MBA.

 Factors Affecting Salary